The ice stream of Recovery Glacier distinguishes itself from slower-moving ice by its shredded, rough appearance. (Christopher Shuman/NASA/UMBC/JCET)

 With only about 20 percent of its planned mission flight hours remaining, NASA's DC-8 airborne science laboratory is continuing long-duration data collection flights over the ice shelves and glaciers of Antarctica in the Fall 2011 Operation IceBridge campaign.

-After follow-up missions over the Pine Island Glacier where scientists aboard the DC-8 discovered a huge 18-mile long crevasse that could lead to calving of a massive iceberg in the near future, the IceBridge team turned their attention to the Getz Ice Shelf southwest of the Antarctic Peninsula, the Thwaites and Recovery glaciers and several other targets during flights on Nov.
+NASA's DC-8 casts its shadow on a ridgeline of the Shackleton Range during a flight to the remote Recovery Glacier region on Oct.
+30, 2011.
+(NASA / Michael Studinger) After follow-up missions over the Pine Island Glacier where scientists aboard the DC-8 discovered a huge 18-mile long crevasse that could lead to calving of a massive iceberg in the near future, the IceBridge team turned their attention to the Getz Ice Shelf southwest of the Antarctic Peninsula, the Thwaites and Recovery glaciers and several other targets during flights on Nov.
 3 through Nov.
 7.

 A 11.7-hour flight from the deployment base in Punta Arenas, Chile, Nov.
 3 included about 5.5 hours of low-altitude data collection by the seven specialized instruments aboard the converted jetliner, primarily over the Thwaites Iceberg Tongue, the Dodson Ice Shelf and Peter the First Island.